zgpky/czml3/README.md

 ]
 ```

 czml3 uses [pydantic](https://docs.pydantic.dev/latest/) for all classes.
-As such czml3 automatically converts some properties to their appropriate type.
+As such czml3 is able to [coerce data to their right type](https://docs.pydantic.dev/latest/why/#json-schema).
 For example, the following creates a Position property of doubles using a numpy array of interger type:
 ```
 import numpy as np
 from czml3.properties import Position